Quilombo: Quilombos

+The Quilombola women of Biritinga who participate in the community association are beneficiaries of the Bolsa Família program.

 Seven of the ten major quilombos in colonial Brazil were destroyed within two years of being formed.
 Four fell in Bahia in 1632, 1636, 1646 and 1796.
 The other three met the same fate in Rio in 1650, Parahyba in 1731, and Piumhy in 1758.

 One quilombo, in Minas Gerais, lasted from 1712 to 1719.
 Another, the "Carlota" of Mato Grosso, was wiped out after existing for 25 years, from 1770 to 1795.

 There were also a number of smaller quilombos or mocambos.
 The first reported quilombo was in 1575 in Bahia.
 Another quilombo in Bahia was reported at the start of the seventeenth century.
 Between 1737 and 1787, a small quilombo thrived in the vicinity of Sao Paulo.

 There were also reports of mocambos in 1591 in Jaguaripe, in 1629 in Rio Vermelho, in 1636 in Itapicuru, in 1640 in Rio Real, in 1663 in Cairu, in 1723 in Camamu, in 1741 in Santo Amaro, in 1763 in Itapao, and 1797 in Cachoeira.
 All of these mocambos were in the Bahia region.
 The Buraco de Tatu mocambo thrived for 20 years between 1743 and 1763.
 It was located between Salvador and Itapoa until it was eventually destroyed by a force led by Joaquim da Costa Cardozo.

 The region of Campo Grande and São Francisco was often populated with quilombos.
 In 1741, Jean Ferreira organised an expedition against a quilombo, but many runaways escaped capture.
 In 1746, a subsequent expedition captured 120 members of the quilombo.
-In 1752, an expedition led by Pere Marcos was attacked by quilimbo fighters, resulting in significant loss of life.
+In 1752, an expedition led by Pere Marcos was attacked by quilombo fighters, resulting in significant loss of life.

 Quilombos continued to form in the 19th century.
 In 1810, a quilombo was discovered at Linhares in Sao Paulo.
 A decade later, another was found in Minas.
 In 1828, another quilombo was discovered at Cahuca, near Recife, and a year later, an expedition was mounted against another at Corcovado, near Rio.
 In 1855, the Maravilha quilombo in Amazonia was destroyed.